dev-kunal-web/CosmosX/README.md

 # CosmosX
 📱 It is a simple web app that is designed to run on most of devices.

-🪐 This app tells us about our Solar System.
+🪐 This app tells us about our Solar System.<br>
-🌎 Can be used as template.
+🌎 Can be used as template.<br>

 Some screenshots 👉
 <img width="1600" height="900" alt="Solar System 3D Explorer - Google Chrome 26-05-2026 19_46_07" src="https://github.com/user-attachments/assets/6c621287-65f2-4171-b573-04af27045e46" />